yzli90/loan-default-prediction-spline/README.md

    $B_{4 + j}(x) = (x - \kappa_j)^3_+ = \max(0, x - \kappa_j)^3, \quad j = 1, \dots, 4$

-	This basis has dimension $K = 8$ if intercept is included, or $K = 7$ otherwise ensures that the resulting spline is continuous and has continuous first and second derivatives across all knot locations (i.e., $C^2$ smoothness).
+	This basis (with degree 3 and four knots) produces $K = 8$ components if the intercept is included, or $K = 7$ otherwise.
+It ensures continuity and $C^2$ smoothness (i.e., continuous first and second derivatives) at each knot location.

-3. **Logistic Regression on the Spline Basis of a Single Feature**
+2. **Logistic Regression on the Spline Basis of a Single Feature**
    For a logistic model using the spline basis of a single feature $x$, we have

    $P(y = 1 \mid x) = \sigma\left( \beta_0 + \sum_{k=1}^{K} \beta_k B_k(x) \right)$